Chapter Three

 Unfortunately, scene four also includes another instance of O’Neill’s using problematic descriptive words.
 Upon seeing the chain gang, Jones’ eyes “pop out” (22).
 Again, such a description can easily be claimed to be a remnant of stereotypes, but this exaggerated physical distortion is often found in other O’Neill plays about white characters.

 For example, Mildred in The Hairy Ape looks at Yank’s “gorilla face” upon descending into the stoke hole.
 From that point, her physical responses are described in the melodramatic manner that O’Neill would be very familiar with—indeed, that still pervaded American theatre at the time—also reflecting a histrionic acting style so successfully engaged in by his own father, James.
-Mildred “utters a low, choking cry and shrinks away from him, putting both hands up before her eyes to shut out the sight of his face,” after which she, not so surprisingly, faints.
+Mildred “ utters a low, choking cry and shrinks away from him, putting both hands up before her eyes to shut out the sight of his face,” after which she, not so surprisingly, faints.
 With these examples taken from the same period as O’Neill’s work on The Emperor Jones, it can be argued that O’Neill was only following standard procedures, that his women’s physical responses were similarly exaggerated, and that his black people were like his white men and women in being subject to O’Neill’s melodramatic tendencies.
 It must be remembered that while O’Neill is widely recognized as bringing realism (presentational, rather than literary) to American drama, his plays were still full of the last-minute resolutions, melodramatic confessions, dramatic murders and insidious lies that similarly energized the popular drama of the time.
 For instance, Captain Adam Brant in Mourning Becomes Electra is perhaps the most innocent of dupes in the play, even while he is cuckolding Ezra Mannon.
 However, O’Neill describes him as being “dressed with an almost foppish extravagance, with touches of studied carelessness, as if a romantic Byronic appearance were the ideal in his mind” (676).
 Because the play calls for a fool, O’Neill delivers, right down to his physical description.
 Similarly it is because O’Neill is employing stock melodramatic descriptions, not intentionally engaging in stereotyping.
 Certainly, O’Neill must be held responsible for being insensitive to occasional resemblances to minstrels in his descriptions, but some of the descriptions owe less to racism than to melodramatic traditions that also affected his depiction of white characters.
 That he relies on stock characteristics in an Expressionistic play, one that relies less on objective realism, shows that O’Neill was more interested in effect than any direct reflection of reality.

 Darkness deepens as the play moves into scene five, perhaps suggesting that Jones is delving more deeply into his natural identity and away from the imitation of corrupt white life, white capitalist influences that he may no longer rely on to protect him from the natives’ efforts to capture him.
 Jones’ next vision finds him and a handful of slaves on an auction block.
 Here again, there is nothing negative about the physical descriptions of the slaves, merely references to their ages and genders.
-However, the white planters who are coming to bid upon them are “stiff, rigid, unreal, marionettish, and the “dandies” point while the “belles” titter (25).
+However, the white planters who are coming to bid upon them are “stiff, rigid, unreal, marionettish,” and the “dandies” point while the “belles” titter (25).
 It is not the black characters who are being portrayed unsympathetically.
 Indeed, a black woman is even nursing a baby.
 Rather, the white characters are portrayed as almost inhuman.

 Jones is drawn into his own vision of himself as one of the slaves up for bid.
 When he realizes his imagined position, he lashes out.
 “What you all doin’, white folks?” he asks.
 “What’s all dis?”
 (26).
 Glaring at the white buyers, he charges them, with O’Neill’s italics suggesting even deeper meaning: “And you sells me?
 And you buys me?”
 In the italicized references to the auctioneer and bidders, O’Neill suggests that Jones is amazed that these white capitalists—the literal and figurative market transaction of the slave auction marking their primary functions—fail to recognize him as one of their own, one of the true believers in the system they are building and a fellow human being.
-In addition, O’Neill may be suggesting that Jones is challenging them,
+In addition, O’Neill may be suggesting that Jones is challenging them, intimidating them away from taking his humanity, aware of and infuriated by the injustice of their slave trade.
+In this scene in particular, Jones’ remaining nobility asserts itself, though it is short-lived.

 Firing his revolver, Jones is left alone and “only blackness remains” (26).
 This is a key statement, for it suggests not only that Jones is severing his connections to the white Christian businessmen whose system he embraced despite its previous degradations of him and his people, but also that his only essential truth—the only reality when his illusion is shattered—is blackness.
 However, as he casts off his white guise and edges closer to blackness, his fear increases.
 He is not ready to accept the basic connection to his own people, whom he is literally and figuratively running from.